Quick Tips File

 SET ARRAYSIZE 1000

-COPY FROM batman/androbin @t:gotham:city CREATE batmobile USING SELECT
+COPY FROM batman/androbin @t:gotham:city CREATE batmobile USING

-* FROM bat_mobile;
+SELECT * FROM bat_mobile;

 NOTE: The feedback from this command is not acqurate.
-After the final
+After the

-of records committed.
+the total number of records committed.

-Authid Current_User vs Authid Definer
+Authid Current_User vs Authid

-A stored procedure is either run with the rights of the caller (authid current_user) or with the
+A stored procedure is either run with the rights of the caller (authid current_user) or with

-rights of the procedure's owner (authid
+the rights of the procedure's owner (authid definer).

-This authid clause immediatly follows the create procedure or create
+This authid clause immediatly follows the create procedure or

-function statement.
+create function statement.

-It can be ommited, in which case the default authid definer is
+It can be ommited, in which case the default authid definer

-taken.
+is taken.
 Example:

 create procedure pu